couchbaselabs/couchbeans/README.md

   - store links from argument beans to created from them beans

 ## DCP doc mutation event (implemented)
-- load mutated bean and call any present setters for all changed fields
+- if the bean is global, then get mutated bean and call any present setters for all changed fields
 - in parent beans, find all methods with names starting with "update" and doc type as argument, then call them, storing parent and returned beans into mutation context
 - repeat for all parent and returned beans, propagating the event up the graph
 - store all changed beans